qeda/qeda/README.md

 Examples
 ========

-Examples below are written on CoffeScript but one can use JavaScript.
+Examples below are written on CoffeeScript but one can use JavaScript.

 Generating KiCad library
 ------------------------